mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ## 7. User interface

-  *	Make use of ['natural mapping'](/_pages/principles/layout/) to ensure an exact visual match between what is displayed on screen and the associated content in the exhibition space.
+  *	**Natural mapping.** Make use of ['natural mapping'](/_pages/principles/layout/) to ensure an exact visual match between what is displayed on screen and the associated content in the exhibition space.

-  *	Place navigational icons and other key elements in consistent places across digital labels.
+  *	**Consistent UI.** Place navigational icons and other key elements in consistent places across digital labels.

-  *	Adhere to our [accessibility guidelines](/_pages/foundations/accessibility/) – eg, colour contrast, use of subtitles in video, minimum text size.
+  *	**Accessibility.** Adhere to our [accessibility guidelines](/_pages/foundations/accessibility/) – eg, colour contrast, use of subtitles in video, minimum text size.

-Consider ways to extend accessibility support, eg, audio, dynamic font sizes, additional languages, extended language learning, etc.
+Consider ways to extend accessibility support, eg, audio support, dynamic font sizes, high contrast versions, additional languages, etc.
 {: .notice--info}

 ## 8. Encourage close looking